Get 80% off your plan for your first 6 months.*

 How much deposit or equity do you need for a bridge loan?

-Most lenders require 20% to 40% equity in your property or collateral.
-The exact amount depends on the lender, the property type, and your overall financial position.
+Most lenders require 20%–40% equity in your property or collateral.
+The exact amount depends on the lender and the strength of your exit strategy.

 Disclaimer